 Do your research

-Examine the position of your company and anticipate your boss’ answer beforehand, so you can prepare a strong, actionable proposal.
+Examine the position of your company and try to anticipate your boss’ answers beforehand, so you can prepare a strong, actionable proposal.

 How much does a corporate event cost?